 How to change a study load

-Depending on the type of student, i.e., Domestic, International or Sponsored student, depends on the action to take to change a study load.
-Actions to follow are:
+Depending on the type of student, i.e., Domestic, International or Sponsored student, there are different actions to take to change a study load.

-- Domestic students - simply enrol in the number of subjects / credit points chosen.
-Domestic students do not need to formally notify UOW of the change, however, it is important to be aware that part-time enrolment status may affect Centrelink and/or other payments.
+- Domestic students - simply enrol in the number of subjects / credit points desired provided that you complete your course within the specified maximum timeframe.
+Domestic students do not need to formally apply or notify UOW of the change.
+However, it is important to be aware that a part-time enrolment status may affect Centrelink and/or other payments.

-- International students - it is a requirement of student visa's that students complete their studies within the time-frame listed on the students Confirmation of Enrolment (CoE).
+- International students on a student visa– apply for a Reduced Study Load.
+It is a requirement of student visa's that students complete their studies within the time-frame listed on the students Confirmation of Enrolment (CoE).
 If a student cannot complete the study within the required time-frame, the student must apply for a CoE extension (via their SOLS account).
 Extensions of CoE's are only issued on compassionate and/or compelling circumstances - therefore, permission must be granted before the enrolment into a part-time study load.
+Please note, if your current student visa is still valid for three or more months and your application for a reduced study load is approved, you will need to apply for a new Confirmation of Enrolment (CoE) extension via SOLS.
 Before applying, please familiarise yourself with the information provided on the CoE web page.

-- Sponsored students - students who have an official sponsorship arrangement with UOW and a third party will need to provide written permission (from the sponsor ) that a part-time study load is approved.
-If the student does not have permission, sponsored payments may be affected.
-For more information, please contact the sponsorships team via: email@example.com.
+- Sponsored students - apply for a reduced study load.
+Students who have an official sponsorship arrangement with UOW and a third party will need to provide written permission (from the sponsor) that a part-time study load is approved.
+Please be aware that if your sponsor does not approve your Reduced Study Load, the University will not be able to proceed with your application.
+For more information, please contact the sponsorships team on email@example.com.